 The Anatomy of a Sports Bra

-Cups: The cups of the bra are designed to hold and shape the breast tissue.
+The cups of the bra are designed to hold and shape the breast tissue.
 Sports bras that have cups tend to provide a more natural and separated breast shape.
-Cups can also incorporate other features such as moulding or padding for modesty and shape enhancement.
-Some sports bra’s have more of a ‘crop’ look with internal cups, which are not always obvious from the outside of the bra.
+Cups can also incorporate other features.
+Including moulding or padding for modesty and shape enhancement.
+Some sports bra’s have more of a ‘crop’ look with internal cups.
+Which are not always obvious from the outside of the bra.

 Cup sizes are defined using a letter.
 This letter translates to a measurement from your chest wall to the tip of your breasts.
 Changing your band size can also affect the size of the cups.

-Band: The band is at the base of the bra and goes around your ribcage.
-The band of a sports bra is designed to fit more snugly than the band of your everyday bra, as this is where a lot of the support comes from.
-Sports bras need to remain comfortable when you are hot and sweaty moving around and the band is an important factor.
+The band is at the base of the bra and goes around your ribcage.
+The band of a sports bra is designed to fit more snugly than the band of your everyday bra.
+Consequently this is where a lot of the support comes from.
+Sports bras need to remain comfortable when you are hot and sweaty.
+Similarly when you are moving around.
+Hence the band is an important factor.
 A well fitting, soft, seam free band is ideal to prevent any painful chafing.

 Sports bra straps come in a huge variety of styles such a regular straps, convertible and racerback.
 A key consideration of straps is their position on the body to prevent them slipping down during activity.
 The overall fit of the bra can also affect bra slippage; if your band is too loose and rides up your back as you jump around, this can cause the straps to fall off your shoulders.
 This may then cause you to compensate by tightening the straps too much which can cause them to dig into your shoulders, becoming very uncomfortable.

 Some bra straps are permanently sewn into the cups and back of the bra while others have strap attachments that can be undone and allows you to customise the style.
 These are mainly found on ‘convertible’ straps which can be worn in a regular style or crossed over.